harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 My friend Tolar is addicted to screensavers.
 It is a problem.

 We made this screensaver to try and match the anxiety we all felt during the beginning of COVID-19 times.
 It was a nightmare screensaver.
-Everytime your computer slept it was like a new zoom call was starting.
+Every time your computer slept, it was like a new zoom call was starting.

 Christine then suggested we do the same, but with only deaf people.
 It turned out to be one of my favorite collabs.
 Also movie stars!